HannPark/HannPoke-Api/README.md

 ![](img/response.png)

 ### DISCLAIMER
-- In order to get the data of the existing 898 pokemon, this API consumes the data coming from [pokeapi.co](https://pokeapi.co/).
+- In order to get the data of the existing 898 pokemons, this API consumes the data coming from [pokeapi.co](https://pokeapi.co/).
 - This API keeps track of all queried fights in a public [Mongo Atlas](https://www.mongodb.com/atlas/database), because I just like it.

 ### License